Wives of Feodor III of Russia: Agaphia Semenovna Grushevskaya and Marfa Matveyevna Apraksina

 • Andrey Matveyevich Apraksin (1663 – 1731), married Akulin Fedorovna, had two children

 At the beginning of 1682, Ivan Yazykov, a friend of Feodor III, suggested that the tsar marry Marfa, expecting his situation at court to improve.
 Feodor married Marfa Matveyevna Apraksin on February 24, 1682.
 However, the marriage lasted a little more than two months.
-Feodor III, Tsar of All Russia died on May 7, 1682, at the age of 20, childless and without making an order concerning the succession to the throne.
-His death triggered the Streltsy Uprising of 1682, a struggle for the succession between the families of the two wives of Feodor’s father Alexei I. This was eventually resolved by the decision to have two tsars at the same time – Feodor’s brother Ivan V and his half-brother Peter I under the regency of Sophia Alexeevna, the eldest surviving daughter of Alexei and his first wife.
+Feodor III, Tsar of All Russia died on May 7, 1682, aged twenty, childless, and without making an order concerning the succession to the throne.
+His death triggered the Streltsy Uprising of 1682, a struggle for the succession between the families of the two wives of Feodor’s father Alexei I. This was eventually resolved by the decision to have two tsars at the same time – Feodor’s brother Ivan V and his half-brother Peter I under the regency of Sophia Alexeevna, the eldest surviving daughter of Alexei I and his first wife.

 Marfa never remarried but remained a widow for the rest of her life.
 She lived in Moscow, and then in St. Petersburg in her own palace, at the corner of the Admiralty Square and the Nevsky Prospect.
-With her skillful behavior, Marfa created a position for herself at the court of Peter the Great, her husband’s younger half-brother.
-Keeping the trust and respect of Peter, she received a financial allowance for the rest of her life and did not engage in the intrigues of political life.
-Marfa was well respected by the members of the royal family.
+With her skillful behavior, Marfa created a position for herself at the court of Peter I (the Great), her husband’s younger half-brother.
+Keeping Peter’s trust and respect, she received a financial allowance for the rest of her life and did not engage in the intrigues of political life.

 Marfa Matveyevna died in St. Petersburg on January 11, 1716, and was buried in the entrance of Peter and Paul Cathedral at the Peter and Paul Fortress in St. Petersburg, the fourth Romanov buried at the not yet finished cathedral.